MalteRichert/notion-prettyprint/README.md

 - Tables of contents are ignored for now.
 LaTeX does a better job of that.
 - Languages for i18n are currently limited to English and German.
 That is only due to laziness on my part though.
 - Quotation is limited to two levels of nesting.
+- In Notion, you can apply styling to inline equations (bold, italic etc.) without it having much of an effect.
+LaTeX actually displays these stylings which might lead to unexpected results, e.g. if you styled an equation in Notion and forgot about it.